Blog/AI Marketing

 Report on what's working

-At the end of every week, the agent sends a summary: leads by source, cost per consultation booked, top-performing ads, reviews collected, search ranking changes for 'CPA near me' and the firm's named services.
+At the end of every week, the agent sends a summary: leads by source, consultation booking trend, top-performing ads, reviews collected, search ranking changes for 'CPA near me' and the firm's named services.
 The report is the artifact partners read before the Monday partner meeting.

 How the workflow looks